voxpupuli/puppet-rabbitmq/REFERENCE.md

 Data type: `Optional[String]`

 RPM package GPG key to import.
 Uses source method.
 Should be a URL for Debian/RedHat OS family, or a file name for RedHat OS family.
-Set to https://packagecloud.io/gpg.key by default.
+Set to https://www.rabbitmq.com/rabbitmq-release-signing-key.asc for RedHat OS Family and https://packagecloud.io/rabbitmq/rabbitmq-server/gpgkey for Debian OS Family by default.
 Note, that `key_content`, if specified, would override this parameter for Debian OS family.

 Default value: $rabbitmq::params::package_gpg_key